-Low income individuals and the homeless in New Orleans can get assistance, including free clothes, school supplies, furniture and household items from local non-profit clothing closets, thrift stores, or furniture banks.
+Low income individuals and the homeless in New Orleans can get assistance, including free clothes, school supplies, furniture and household stuff from local non-profit clothing closets, thrift stores, or furniture banks.
 The number of resources offered is wide ranging and can change over time, but there are goods offered year round in Orleans Parish.
 However most locations will have free clothes (especially for work or school), basic household goods, back to school supplies, personal hygiene items, furniture such as beds or couches and other support for the needy.

 In addition to offering or selling qualified residents clothing, many locations also offer other services such as career counseling and job finding programs.
 Or furniture banks provide free laptops, desks, or work items (including uniforms) to job-seekers in New Orleans.
 Social workers do their best to break the cycle of poverty or homelessness in Orleans so that is a focus.
 Some special seasonal programs may be offered too such as back to school supplies for children or Christmas assistance.

 Apply for free stuff in Orleans Parish, including clothes or household items

 Catholic Charities Archdiocese of New Orleans

 The main location is at 1000 Howard Ave, New Orleans, LA 70113.
 Call (504) 523-3755

 Whether free clothes, counseling, financial aid or referrals to educational or school supply drives the the parish, help is offered.
 They help the homeless in New Orleans get clothes, socks, underwear, and long term help.
 Or get free books, educational supplies, and uniforms for a job or school.

 2239 Poydras St, New Orleans, LA 70119.
 Call 504-523-1184